clowdr-app/clowdr/aws/README.md

 ## Useful commands

-- VSCode task: `Bootstrap AWS account` - bootstraps the chosen profile so that it is ready for CDK deployments.
+- VSCode task: `AWS -- Bootstrap account` - bootstraps the chosen profile so that it is ready for CDK deployments.
-- VSCode task: `Deploy to AWS` - deploy all stacks to the chosen profile.
+- VSCode task: `AWS -- Deploy stacks` - deploy all stacks to the chosen profile.